-From the moment The Dark Knight Rises kicked off it was clear a major effort had been made to differentiate Tom Hardy’s Bane as much as possible from Heath Ledger’s Joker.
-The moment audiences heard (or in some cases didn’t, but I’ll get to that later) “what matters is our plan” we knew this time Batman was going to be up against a totally different, more directed villain.
+From the moment The Dark Knight Rises kicked off it was clear a major effort had been made to differentiate Tom Hardy's Bane as much as possible from Heath Ledger's Joker.
+The moment audiences heard him speak, we knew this time Batman was going to be up against a totally different, more directed villain.

 Honourable Mention - Tattoos

 This really needs a mention as it's one of the few elements Hardy brought to the role that actually could have hampered Bane's effect.
 Look at any photo of Tom Hardy topless (and there's a high number of them out there) and the first thing you'll notice is he has a remarkable amount of tattoos.
 I'm talking a number that has David Beckham crying overkill.

 You'd think the easy way for Bane to appear inkless (because what sane tattoo artist would go near him with a needle) would be make up, but some production stills clearly show Hardy on set with Mother Mary on full show, suggesting it was a post production job with the art CGId out.